aayushii2/Resume_screener/README.md

 # Resume-Screener
-A project for CodeDay Labs that screens resumes based on their fit for a specific role.
+A project for TARP that screens resumes based on their fit for a specific role.

 ### How to run
 In a terminal: